ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. hint::

-   When using data from native model output, it might be helpful to specify a custom location for the :ref:`custom_cmor_tables`.
+   When using native datasets, it might be helpful to specify a custom location for the :ref:`custom_cmor_tables`.
-   This allows reading arbitrary variables from native model output.
+   This allows reading arbitrary variables from native datasets.
    Note that this requires the option ``cmor_strict: false`` in the :ref:`project configuration <configure_native_models>` used for the native model output.